 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the top filtration product by TML Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are rated as the ultimate filtration product by TML Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can remove up to 98% of pollutants in your indoor air.
 These are the types of filters typically utilized in hospitals to kill germs and keep people healthy, but TML Service Experts installs them for home air filters.
-If there are any critical respirational health ailments for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.
+If there are any serious respirational health ailments for anyone in the home, the experts suggest the investment of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These guys remove 85% of air pollutants in your home.
-Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your heating and cooling equipment work more efficiently, ultimately lowering energy costs which could save you money on energy bills year after year.
+These guys remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters aid in reducing allergy symptoms, they also help your heating and cooling equipment work more efficiently, ultimately lowering energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at the majority of department stores.
+These are your more standard home air filters and can be found at the majority of home improvement stores.
 While pleated home air filters may have a lower cost, they also have to be changed more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the largest factor is the number of pleats per foot.
+Standard pleated air filters can destroy up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner the air will be.